 As Internet and computer access expanded, China’s MMORPG market would grow exponentially.
-Fantasy Westward Journey (夢幻西遊) was released in 2001 and is one of the most profitable games of all time, with $6.5 billion in lifetime revenue and over 310 million registered users.
+Fantasy Westward Journey (梦幻西游) was released in 2001 and is one of the most profitable game series of all time, with $6.5 billion in lifetime revenue and over 400 million registered users.

 And it’s not “just” that online games were insanely popular and profitable, they also solved a long-lasting challenge: piracy.

 Online games solved that.
-The game CDs were distributed for free, the important part were the fees paid to play and, later, the in-game purchases.
+The game CDs were distributed for free, the important part was the fees paid to play and, later, the in-game purchases.

 All this leads to a massive shift towards online games, later transitioning partially into mobile games with similar monetization systems.
 These became the backbone of most of the Asian game industry, and I’ll not get into them here.
 It’s something that deserves a much more detailed examination.

-While some series survived thanks to the income from online counterparts, developers also found a new way to monetize these RPGs by doing movies and TV series adaptations, with several games of the Xuan-Yuan Sword and Chinese Paladin series being adapted since 2005.
+While some series survived thanks to the income from online counterparts, developers also found a new way to monetize these RPGs by doing movies and TV series adaptations, with several games of the Xuan-Yuan Sword, GuJian and Chinese Paladin series being adapted since 2005.

-It’s a concept seen everywhere from the Pokémon TV show in the 90s to the recent The Witcher series proved this works also in the west, cashing on the game’s popularity but also selling it to those coming fresh from the TV series.
+It’s a concept seen everywhere from the Pokémon TV show in the 90s to the recent The Witcher series on NETFLIX, banking on the game’s popularity but also selling it to those coming fresh from the TV series.

 GOING TRULY GLOBAL

-Last year’s Genshin Impact was a landmark, not only as a single-player RPG that managed to bridge the mobile, console and PC markets, but also for its localization and marketing efforts.
-The biggest international Chinese release ever, it successfully went from “Chinese Breath of the Wild clone”, as the international press initially reported it, into a global phenomena that made more than 1 billion dollars in less than 6 months.
+Last year’s Genshin Impact (原神) was a landmark, not only as a single-player RPG that managed to bridge the mobile, console and PC markets but also for its localization and marketing efforts.
+The biggest international Chinese release ever, it successfully went from “Chinese Breath of the Wild clone”, as the international press initially reported it, into a global phenomenon that made more than 1 billion dollars in less than 6 months.

-Gujian 3 (2018) was actually a great RPG, with good translation, challenging action combat and gorgeous AAA graphics — personally, I consider it far superior to recent western RPGs like Greedfall and Vampyr.
+Gujian 3 (古剑奇谭三, 2018) is actually a great RPG, with a good translation, challenging combat and gorgeous AAA graphics — personally, I consider it far superior to recent western RPGs like Greedfall and Vampyr.
 However, even after selling 1.3 million units, its Metacritic page remains empty:

-After Genshin Impact, Black Myth: Wu Kong seems to be the next candidate for a global blockbuster, but there’s many more of those flying under the radar, incluiding Chinese Paladin 7, that just released a demo on Steam (sadly, Chinese only for now), or the recently announced GuJian 4.
+After Genshin Impact, Black Myth: Wu Kong (黑神话：悟空) seems to be the next candidate for a global blockbuster, but there are other big titles coming, such as Chinese Paladin 7 (仙剑奇侠传七), that just released a demo on Steam (sadly, Chinese only for now), or the recently announced GuJian 4.

-Even if they both fail, seems clear by now that Chinese RPGs are going to play an important role in the global market.
+Even if they fail, seems clear by now that Chinese RPGs are going to play an increasingly large role in the global market.